-Getting angry can be scary, but it's the acting out on it or suppressing it that's truly dangerous.
+Getting angry can be scary, but it’s the acting out on it or suppressing it that’s truly dangerous.
 So how do we properly deal with anger and avoid an emotional hijacking?
-We asked Gabrielle Bernstein for a better way.
+We asked Gabrielle Bernstein—the self-described “Spirit Junkie” and bestselling author of Judgement Detox and seven other self-help titles—for a better way.

 “Feel it,” she says.
 “When you can feel a feeling for 90 seconds, it can transform and eventually dissipate rather than increase.
 Maybe you are afraid to feel it, but ironically, that’s the most healing response.”
 Doing the opposite, she says, will just allow the anger to fester in your body until its inevitable return.